wicus199/linuxServer_FSND/README.md

 ## Third party resources used
 * https://mxtoolbox.com/ for reverse domain name lookup
-* DigitalOcean on how to configure the a flask app for a server: https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps
+* [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) on how to configure the a flask app for a server:
 * Extensive use of the Udacity forums.
 That was really helpful
-* The Flask mega tutorial for additional help on configuring the Flask apllication https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world
+* The [Flask mega tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) for additional help on configuring the Flask apllication
-* The mod_wsgi user guide on how to use Python virtual environments with mod_wsgi.
-This helped the most with getting the server to look in the virtual environment for packages http://modwsgi.readthedocs.io/en/develop/user-guides/virtual-environments.html
+* The [mod_wsgi user guide on how to use Python virtual environments with mod_wsgi](http://modwsgi.readthedocs.io/en/develop/user-guides/virtual-environments.html).
+This helped the most with getting the server to look in the virtual environment for packages.